-The cognizant DOE contracting officer must authorize in writing the use of an DOE/NNSA FFRDC on the proposed project and this authorization should be submitted with the application, if available.
+The cognizant DOE contracting officer must authorize in writing the use of a DOE/NNSA FFRDC on the proposed project and this authorization should be submitted with the application, if available.
 The following wording is acceptable for this authorization.

 "Authorization is granted for the Laboratory to participate in the proposed project.
-The work proposed for the laboratory is consistent with or complementary to the missions of the laboratory, will not adversely impact execution of the DOE/NNSA assigned programs at the laboratory, and will not place the laboratory in direct competition with the domestic private sector."
+The work proposed for the laboratory is consistent with or complementary to the missions of the laboratory, will not adversely impact execution of the DOE/NNSA ass igned programs at the laboratory, and will not place the laboratory in direct competition with the domest c private sector."